rust-lang/compiler-team/content/_index.md

     -- use this if you want to import into different calendar software

-Unless otherwise noted, all our meetings are open to the public and held on Zulip.
+Unless otherwise noted, all our meetings are open to the public and held on Zulip, in the [t-compiler/meetings stream](https://rust-lang.zulipchat.com/#narrow/stream/238009-t-compiler.2Fmeetings).
 There are two main team-wide meetings that we hold on a regular basis.
 There are also a variety of working group meetings.

 ### Triage meeting